How Trayvon Martin’s killing inspired a generation of Black journalists and activists

 That rallying cry has echoed in the wake of other deaths such as the police killings of George Floyd and Breonna Taylor, which triggered conversations about chokeholds and no-knock warrants.
 People said they couldn’t breathe, repeating Floyd’s last words, and ran, as Ahmaud Arbery had before he was murdered.

-Carrying skittles or wearing a hooded sweatshirt, as Martin had when he was killed, became a symbol that the teen could have been any young Black man.
+Carrying Skittles or wearing a hooded sweatshirt, as Martin had when he was killed, became a symbol that the teen could have been any young Black man.
 As President Barack Obama put it at the time, Martin could have been his son.

 The momentum of the movement has built over the years, as younger people continue to become radicalized by the shocking imagery of policy brutality, argues Rachel Grant, a journalism professor at the University of Florida who researches social justice movements.

-“Since Trayvon, we’ve seen Mike Brown, we’ve seen Eric Garner, Alton Sterling, Sandra Bland, and the names continue,” shesays.
+“Since Trayvon, we’ve seen Mike Brown, we’ve seen Eric Garner, Alton Sterling, Sandra Bland, and the names continue,” she said.
 “The names have continued in the last 10 years, and we haven’t necessarily seen a stop or a change.”

 Grant, who says she herself felt drawn to activism in the wake of Martin’s death, said the grind of protesting and storytelling is exhausting for young Black people, who have had their childhoods taken as they are seen as adults.
 Martin, for instance, was treated like a criminal by Zimmerman’s supporters, who complained that a year-old photo of the teenager was outdated and misleading.